Henry Grethel: Fashion career

 While in college, Grethel interviewed with C. P. Hathaway Company, a designer and manufacturer of men's shirts, however, he accepted a "practical" job with Recordak Corp., subsidiary of Eastman Kodak Co. in New York City where he spent 2½ years "microfilming" records.
-During 1957 Grethel finally quit his job at Eastman Kodak and accepted a job with Hathaway.
+In 1957 Grethel finally quit his job at Eastman Kodak and accepted a job with Hathaway.
 The company offices were located in Bridgeport, Connecticut, where he quickly relocated.

 His first job at Hathaway concerned sales, however, he soon became Hathaway's chief designer and marketing director.

-During 1965 he was promoted to product manager of the Hathaway "Club Line."
+In 1965 he was promoted to product manager of the Hathaway "Club Line."
 Soon afterward he was promoted to product manager and stylist for the company's dress shirt division.
 By 1968, Grethel was appointed to a newly created job at Hathaway, by then a division of Warnaro Inc., as vice-president of merchandising and marketing.

-During 1971 Grethel became president of Eagle Shirtmakers.
-During July 1973, Grethel, age 41, was named president of the Manhattan Shirt Company.
+In 1971 Grethel became president of Eagle Shirtmakers.
+In July 1973, Grethel, age 41, was named president of the Manhattan Shirt Company.

-During 1974, he introduced John Henry style shirts and by 1976 autumn the John Henry for women line was initiated.
+In 1974, he introduced John Henry style shirts and by 1976 autumn the John Henry for women line was initiated.

 Grethel's name was seen first with other trade names: Henry Grethel for Lanvin, Henry Grethel for Pierre Cardin.
-However,during 1978, as president of Manhattan Shirt Company, he started designing using his own name alone, first a men's collection, then women's, sportswear and dress wear.
+However, In 1978, as president of Manhattan Shirt Company, he started designing using his own name alone, first a men's collection, then women's, sportswear and dress wear.

-During 1995, he was president of Henry Grethel Apparel, part of Hartmarx Corp.
+In 1995, he was president of Henry Grethel Apparel, part of Hartmarx Corp.

 By 2005, Grethel was president of HG Design International, Henry Grethel Apparel.
 The company designs clothing in classic designs.